mbachm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 - Id 12: Priority road
 - Id 38: Keep right

-![The 5 classes in training set with the lowest occurence][flop5]
+![The 5 classes in training set with the lowest occurrence][flop5]

-This images shows the 5 signs have the lowest occurence in the test set.
+This images shows the 5 signs have the lowest occurrence in the test set.
 - Id 0: Speed limit (20 km/h)
 - Id 37: Go straight or left
 - Id 19: Dangerous curve to the left